-This chair has a great patina.
+This chair has a wonderful patina.
 It has retained most of the dark lacquer finish but shows evidence of wear, especially on the bottom front stretcher, which acts as a footrest.
 Footrests are necessary in northern part of China to keep the sitter’s feet from the cold and dampness of the immediate floor level.

 Excellent workmanship matched with uniformly high quality material no doubt account for the fact that this ancient piece survived in excellent condition.
 It is not only well-made, it is a very comfortable chair because it is well-balanced.